bbauska/TUMx-DWAPNx/README.md

 you can see the result on the bottom right.

-It\'s a simple graph with three nodes and three links.
+It&apos;s a simple graph with three nodes and three links.

 Now, the color and the shape of all these objects